SaahilParmar/CS50P/Problem Set 7/um/README.md

 ### Hints

-* Recall that the re module comes with quite a few functions, per docs.python.org/3/library/re.html, including findall.
+* Recall that the re module comes with quite a few functions, per [docs.python.org/3/library/re.html](https://docs.python.org/3/library/re.html), including findall.
-* Recall that regular expressions support quite a few special characters, per docs.python.org/3/library/re.html#regular-expression-syntax.
+* Recall that regular expressions support quite a few special characters, per [docs.python.org/3/library/re.html#regular-expression-syntax](https://docs.python.org/3/library/re.html#regular-expression-syntax).
-* Because backslashes in regular expressions could be mistaken for escape sequences (like \n), best to use Python’s raw string notation for regular expression patterns.
+* Because backslashes in regular expressions could be mistaken for escape sequences (like \n), best to use [Python’s raw string notation for regular expression patterns](https://docs.python.org/3/library/re.html#module-re).
 Just as format strings are prefixed with f, so are raw strings prefixed with r.
 For instance, instead of "harvard\.edu", use r"harvard\.edu".
-* Note that \b is “defined as the boundary between a \w and a \W character (or vice versa), or between \w at the beginning/end of the string,” per docs.python.org/3/library/re.html#regular-expression-syntax.
+* Note that \b is “defined as the boundary between a \w and a \W character (or vice versa), or between \w at the beginning/end of the string,” per [docs.python.org/3/library/re.html#regular-expression-syntax](https://docs.python.org/3/library/re.html#regular-expression-syntax).
-* You might find regex101.com or regexr.com helpful for testing regular expressions (and visualizing matches).
+* You might find [regex101.com](https://regex101.com/) or [regexr.com](https://regexr.com/) helpful for testing regular expressions (and visualizing matches).
-* See thefreedictionary.com/words-containing-um for some words that contain “um”.
+* See [thefreedictionary.com/words-containing-um](https://www.thefreedictionary.com/words-containing-um) for some words that contain “um”.

+# Before You Begin
+Log into [code.cs50.io](https://code.cs50.io/), click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir um

+to make a folder called um in your codespace.
+Then execute

+$ cd um

+to change directories into that folder.
+You should now see your terminal prompt as um/ $.
+You can now execute

+$ code um.py

-Code um.py to make a file called um.py where you’ll write your program.
+to make a file called um.py where you’ll write your program.
 Be sure to also execute

+$ code test_um.py

-Code test_um.py to create a file called test_um.py where you’ll, um, write tests for your program.
+to create a file called test_um.py where you’ll, um, write tests for your program.

 # How to Test